 Your pup may show no signs of this heart defect or symptoms can be intolerance to exercise, abnormal pulse, a heart murmur, and their growth may be stunted.
 This is more common in female dogs.

 If patent ductus anterior is suspected, your veterinarian may refer you to a veterinary cardiovascular surgeon who may suggest surgery.
 Early diagnosis is imperative for a positive outcome.

 - Infections – Vaccines prevent certain infections such as parvo-virus and rabies.
 Infections can also occur from diseases and germ-carrying parasites.

-- Dental conditions – Your border collie needs to have their teeth brushed by you and checked by their veterinarian routinely, just as humans need to practice good dental hygiene and visit their dentist.
+- Dental conditions – Your border collie needs to have its teeth brushed by you and checked by its veterinarian routinely, just as humans need to practice good dental hygiene and visit their dentist.
 Don’t overlook this very important aspect of hygiene and grooming.
-Poor dental hygiene can lead to cavities, gum disease and can eventually affect the heart, liver, kidneys, and joints, spreading bacteria throughout the body.
+Poor dental hygiene can lead to cavities, and gum disease and can eventually affect the heart, liver, kidneys, and joints, spreading bacteria throughout the body.

 Border collies are a generally healthy breed, yet it is best to be aware of medical conditions and symptoms they may be predisposed to and that can crop up.